bluetentacle/contract-mesh/README.md

 The contract can be used to automatically generate server-side code that implements the REST APIs, event schemas, log records, and metrics described in the contract.
 A reusable services framework can help ensure that the contract is strictly obeyed by code.

 Using the dependencies described in the contract, and by querying the service catalog for details about the dependencies, *client-side* code can also be generated that calls other services' APIs and consume other services' events.
+The services framework can ensure that the service only interacts with those services referenced in the contract.

 ## Serve as a design document

 The contract, produced before any code is written, can serve as a design document.
-Its high-level nature makes it well suited for
+Its high-level nature makes it easy to understand.
+Once the design is approved, it does not need to be translated to any other format during implementation; it can be immediately included in the source control repository.

 ## Help deploy an entire environment from scratch

 The contract mesh fully describe the dependencies between services and this allows us to easily create an environment from scratch.
 It's possible to both deploy the entire microservice ecosystem, or a subset of services.

 Fixed testing environments will be a thing of the past.
-Instead of dedicated DEV, QA, INT environments that are constantly running, the contract mesh allows us to create a test environment for the duration of a test run, and tear it down when we are done.
+Instead of dedicated DEV, QA, INT environments that are constantly running, the contract mesh allows us to create a test environment for the duration of a test run, containly only those services that are of interest to the test, and once we are done, easily tear it down.
 These environments can be used for both manual testing and automated testing.

 ## API gateway configuration